Toolkit ShelfFind

 Are holidays skipped automatically?

 No. Add a holiday buffer for known non-work weekdays.
+The result panel applies that rule to the values you enter.

 Can I use this for shipping estimates?